namcuongtp2000/Hand_Recognition_From_Hand_Joints_Using_Graph_Convolutional_Network/README.md

 # **3. Model Architecture**

-Replace skeleton input information of whole body into hand joints information to become input for MS-G3D model.
+Replace skeleton input information of whole body into hand joints information and format to fit the input of MS-G3D model.

 https://github.com/kenziyuliu/MS-G3D